From Two Sources of Income, to Zero

 That’s how it’s been with 38-year-old Jennifer.
 Her story has been really challenging for the past few years, but especially lately.
 “Since December, my life has been a mess,” Jennifer said.

 It started when Jennifer was diagnosed with cancer earlier last year and was unable to work.
 She and her boyfriend found themselves struggling to make ends meet, unexpectedly going from two sources of income to one.
 Aside from feeling the pains of financial stress, Jennifer said her boyfriend “was worried he was going to lose his soulmate.”
+Because of the strain on his mental health, her boyfriend lost his job shortly after.

 When Jennifer reached out to us, she was looking for resources for finding food shelves near her home.
 “It’s a struggle to keep food in my house.
 What am I supposed to do?”
 Jennifer said.
 “I can’t afford to go to the grocery stores for the food I want or need.
 Food shelves have been helpful.
 I’m grateful for the food shelves.”